SumoLogic/sumologic-documentation/docs/integrations/cloud-security-monitoring-analytics/palo-alto-firewall-10.md

 3. To validate that the logs are flowing to Sumo Logic, run a query using the source category you configured during [Step 1](#step-1-create-a-hosted-collector-and-cloud-syslog-source), such as: `_sourceCategory = NW/PAN/V10`.

-## Installing the PAN Firewall 10 Security App
+## Installing the PAN Firewall 10 Security app

 {@import ../../reuse/apps/app-install-v2.md}

 ## Viewing PAN Firewall 10 Security dashboards​

-{@import ../../reuse/filter-dashboards.md}
+{@import ../../reuse/apps/view-dashboards.md}

 ### Security Analytics - Communication via Critical Ports